ewtoombs/minclassical/README.md

 Yes, that is my usual solution to bloated internet radio websites.
-Much to my dismay, though, I discovered that the streaming URLs of this particular radio station kept changing, because the IP address is hard coded into the streaming URL and there are multiple, possibly-changing IP addresses.
-Thus the only way to connect reliably to this station was to make this script.
+Much to my dismay, though, I discovered that the streaming URLs of this particular radio station keep changing, because the IP address is hard coded into the streaming URL and there are multiple, possibly-changing IP addresses.
+Thus the only way to connect reliably to this station is through a script like this.

  vi:fo=atw